-The average weighted† accuracy for our active labels is currently 87.0%.
-For recall, it's 79.0%, and precision is 78.0%.
-That "active labels" qualifier limits our model to only those labels for which we can make predictions better than a coin flip or always guessing yes/no, and it only includes the following 28 labels: Small Business and IP; Owning or running a for-profit business; Court and Lawyers; Crime & Prisons; Being a victim or witness to a crime; Criminal Records; Education; Estates & Wills; Family; Domestic Violence and Abuse; Health; Housing; Problems with living conditions; Renting or leasing a home; Owning a Home; Immigration; Money, Debt, and Consumer Issues; Identity Theft and Lost Credit Cards; Small Claims actions; Accidents, Injuries, and Torts (Problems with Others); Having personal data breached; Traffic and Cars; Getting injured in or by a car; Dealing with traffic and parking tickets; Ownership issues of a car; Car insurance; Work and Employment; Problems at a Current Job.
+The average weighted† accuracy for our active labels is currently 85.0%.
+For recall, it's 77.0%, and precision is 77.0%.
+That "active labels" qualifier limits our model to only those labels for which we can make predictions better than a coin flip or always guessing yes/no, and it only includes the following 36 labels: Small Business and IP; Intellectual Property; Running a For-Profit Business; Courts and Lawyers; Representing oneself as Pro Se; Legal Research; Crime and Prisons; Being a victim or witness to a crime; Getting and having a lawyer in a criminal case; Education; Estates and Wills; Family; Child Custody, Parenting Plans, and Visitation; Domestic Violence and Abuse; Health; Housing; Problems with living conditions; Renting or leasing a home; Owning a Home; Immigration; Options for immigration status, work permits, and travel papers; Money, Debt, and Consumer Issues; Paying for medical care; Insurance; Small Claims actions; Accidents and Torts; Being Physically Injured or Harmed; Having personal data breached; Getting Care and Coverage for an injury; Being harassed by another person; Traffic and Cars; Getting injured in or by a car; Dealing with traffic and parking tickets; Issues with Owning a Car; Car insurance; Work and Employment Law.

 The following is a list of all the labels Spot is currently learning (click through for sublabels).
 Labels highlighted in yellow are active labels.
 Please note, this is not a complete list of all issues in the world.
 It represents only the current finalized issues in NSMIv2.
 Consequently, do not assume that subtopics are all inclusive.
 They are just the issues that have been finalized for inclusion in NMSIv2 at this point.
 NSMIv2 is in active development, and more issues should be added soon.
 Note: label descriptions are provided when available.